creecros/MarkdownPlus/README.md

 Converts :shortname: and Unicode to EmojiOne newschool emojis, or converts :shortname: to unicode for oldschool emojis, so long as it passes through the markdown helper.

 :shortname: autocomplete included.

+Toggle for oldschool vs newschool emojis is located in `Settings > Application settings`